Sortarr Setup v0.9.0

 History page size controls how many Plex history rows are fetched per request.
 Leave blank for defaults.

-Step 2 History source Optional Choose your history source
+Step 2 History source Not set Choose your history source

-Choose which system should provide watch history and playback-history data.
-Playback and enrichment connections live in the next step so they can stay separate from your primary history choice.
+Choose which system should provide watch history and matching data.
+Enrichment connections live in the next step so they can stay separate from your primary history choice.

 History source intent